-Paintings with Texture
+Paintings With Texture

 Creating Your Own Texture

-When I first started painting I would use gesso both as a primer and for a slightly raised effect under the painting.
-It still has it's uses and I like it particularly to give extra brush stroke definitions under the main painting, but overall i like to have quite a thick texture base and gesso just doesn't quite cut it (and it is expensive!).
+When I first started painting, I would use gesso both as a primer and for a slightly raised effect under the painting.
+It still has its uses and I like it particularly to give extra brush stroke definitions under the main painting, but overall I like to have quite a thick texture base and gesso just doesn't quite cut it (and it is expensive!).

-Stucco is a kind of plaster that you might use to patch up areas of wall in your house.
-The stucco I have comes in a pot ready mixed but you can also buy it in powder form.
-PVA (or poly vinyl adhesive) is a kind of glue that is also used in building work and craft projects.
+Stucco is a kind of plaster that you might use to patch up areas of walls in your house.
+The stucco I have comes in a pot-ready mixed but you can also buy it in powder form.
+PVA (or polyvinyl acetate) is a kind of glue that is also used in building work and craft projects.
 I tend to buy both in bulk so that I have plenty available for big paintings and commissions.

 Stucco is not a particularly flexible medium and so that is why you need to add the PVA to the mix so that it allows it the flexibility to be used on stretch canvas as well as giving it extra adherence to the canvas.

 So, mix up your stucco and PVA in the ratio of around 3:1—you can experiment with different ratios and the more stucco you have the more the mixture is prone to cracking (which can add some interesting effects).
 You can also add other ingredients to your texture mix to give different effects and the article below will give you some extra ideas on this.

 - Alternative Texture to Use in Abstract Paintings

 As a mainly abstract artist I have come up with some interesting ingredients to use for texture under my abstract paintings.
 I mostly use acrylic paint but this texture base can also be used for oil paintings....

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.